afaiza/vim-annotations/README.md

 It creates the following shortcuts

 - zn - makes the column sentiment_orientation negative for this line
-- zp - makes the column sentiment_orientation negative for this line
+- zp - makes the column sentiment_orientation positive for this line
 - zq - clear annotation

 ### Word classification

-The file word_annotations.vim contains shortcuts that surround a visual block with a tag.
+The file word_classification.vim contains shortcuts that surround a visual block with a tag.

 It also contains a the shortcut ce that deletes an annotation and ,2 that merges two annotations in the same line, if they don't have space between them